gwu-libraries/DigitalServicesDocs/digitization/filenames.md

 ---
 # Naming and Organizing Digital Surrogate Files

-Prior to actually starting any digitization project you should decide on a structure and scheme for organizing and naming the files you produce.
+Prior to starting any digitization project you should decide on a structure and scheme for organizing and naming the files you produce.

 ## Using RefIDs for File Names